truptisatsangi/Socket_Token_Price_Fetcher/README.md

 SOCKET is a chain-abstraction protocol, not a network(chain/rollup).
 Using a combination of offchain agents(watchers, transmitters) and onchain contracts(switchboards) it enables application-builders to build truly chain-abstracted protocols.

 Find more information at [docs](https://docs.socket.tech)

+Next task: Use foundary and complete it to end to end :)